AndreyKonovalenko/examinator/README.md

 TOKEN_EXPIRES_IN = 1h
 ```

-For backend you need setup MongoDB, I personally use Atlas cloud database.
+For backend you need MongoDB, I personally use Atlas cloud database.
+Steps for Atlas:

+- setup Atlas accout;
+- create cluster;
-So you need first set up you personal Atlas account and create new claster with data base with collection users;
+- create new data base with users collection;
-inside collection users youn need create administrator user.
+- open users collecction and create adminstarator user, \_id will be edded automaticly.

+Use this user model:

 ```
 "name": "user name",